-Communities are in the spotlight at many organizations thanks to the growing recognition among business leaders of the need to engage more deeply with customers.
+Communities are in the spotlight at many organizations thanks to the growing focus among business leaders on how to improve community engagement.
 So there’s now a laser focus on communities with 88 percent of executives feeling positive about their brand communities.
 Yet, that piles on the expectations.
 To meet these, community managers need to consistently show positive results on business performance.
 That’s where Community-Led Growth comes in.

 We’re used to product-led strategies, growth marketing strategies, sales-led growth strategies, and more.
-Community-Led Growth might be a tactic you’re unfamiliar with, but it’s gaining a lot of traction and you’ll be hearing about it more and more.
+Community-Led Growth or community marketing strategy might be a tactic you’re unfamiliar with, but it’s gaining a lot of traction and you’ll be hearing about it more and more.
 Especially in sectors that are heavily reliant on customer retention as a way to drive growth such as SaaS and publishing.

 In short, Community-Led Growth, is a model that puts community at the centre of business growth.
 A new way to connect with customers that grabs attention and makes a lasting impression.

 Why does this matter?

 We have a glut of content and advertising vying for our attention.
 Every minute of the day almost half a million Tweets are sent, Instagram users post 46,740 photos, and 156 million emails are sent.
 Why are businesses wasting their time trying to cut through this noise with yet another social media post or email?